daidaiEbao/CoqLec/Logical_Foundation/Basics.md

 Proof. simpl. reflexivity.
 Qed.
 ```

+- Third
-Third, we can ask Coq to *extract*, from our Definition, a program in another, more conventional, programming language (OCaml, Scheme, or Haskell) with a high-performance compiler.
+We can ask Coq to *extract*, from our Definition, a program in another, more conventional, programming language (OCaml, Scheme, or Haskell) with a high-performance compiler.

-Booleans
+#### Booleans

 ``` Coq
 Inductive bool : Type :=